Nihil-1/FF8ModdingWiki/FF8/Technical Reference/ExeData/Exe_data_chart.md

 Here will be put all info on the exe editing.
 The base is version 2013 in english.
 The goal will be to put the value in the .exe reference, but for the moment there is a mix of RAM reference and EXE reference.
 The RAM data start at +0x400000, so it's just a matter of shift.
 Keep in mind the values are in little endian, so when writing hext files, you need to write byte in the opposite order.
+In lots of cases, 0x9090 value is used, it's because 0x90 is a nop,
+so if there is a computation that take 2 bytes and you want to cancel it, you replace it with 2 nop (0x9090)

 # Limit